Two months ago, the Nickelled leadership team sat down at our quarterly offsite in sunny Fuerteventura and made a big decision.

 It’s important that applicants know that they’re applying for a role with a tightly-defined scope so that they can draft the best possible application.
 This means knowing up front exactly what you’re expecting the person to do.

-Customer success roles generally don’t include sales (occasionally, trial upsells will be included in a customer success manager’s remit, although it’s not standard) - most industry wisdom suggests sales should own sales and customer success should take over when the sales cycle is concluded.
+Customer success roles generally don’t include sales (occasionally, trial upsells will be included in a customer success manager’s remit, although it’s not standard) - that's normally handled by an SDR (sales development rep) or a similar role.
+Most industry wisdom suggests sales should own sales and customer success should take over when the sales cycle is concluded.

 Inversely, many organizations prefer that customer success teams don’t handle technical support, especially when existing customer support structures are in place.
 If this is a requirement of the role, it’s worth being upfront around it, as some applicants may not be suited to support tasks.